Ranked Enumeration of Conjunctive Query Results: Introduction

 Ranked enumeration has also been studied for the class of lexicographic orderings.
 In~\cite{bagan2007acyclic}, the authors show that {\em free-connex acyclic CQs} can be enumerated in constant delay after only linear time preprocessing.
 Here, the lexicographic order is chosen by the algorithm and not the user.
 Factorized databases~\cite{bakibayev2012fdb, DBLP:journals/tods/OlteanuZ15} can also support constant delay ranked enumeration, but only when the lexicographic ordering agrees with the order of the query decomposition.
-In contrast, our results imply that we can achieve a logarithmic delay with the same preprocessing time for {\em any} lexicographic order.
+In contrast, our results imply that we can achieve a logarithmic delay with the same preprocessing time for {\em any} lexicographic order. \hlrtwo{Concurrent work~\cite{tziavelis13optimal} has also considered ranked enumeration from a theoretical and practical perspective.
+Our work recovers some of the theoretical results presented in~\cite{tziavelis13optimal}.
+Further, we consider a broader set of ranking functions\eat{\footnote{The reader can find a more detailed comparison in Section~\ref{sec:related}.}} compared to all prior works along with new lower bounds.}

-\introparagraph{Our Contribution} In this work, we show how to obtain logarithmic delay guarantees with small preprocessing time for ranking results of full (projection free) CQs.
+\introparagraph{Our {Contributions}} In this work, we show how to obtain logarithmic delay guarantees with small preprocessing time for ranking results of full (projection-free) CQs.
 We summarize our technical contributions below:

 \begin{enumerate}